AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

       HG00438.maternal.f1_assembly_v2_genbank.vs.ref.paf:HG00438#2#JAHBCA010000147.1  738336  0       738336  +       chm13#1#chr13 113566686       8582789 9321125 245     738336  23      id:f:99.4899    kc:f:0.057824
       HG00438.maternal.f1_assembly_v2_genbank.vs.ref.paf:HG00438#2#JAHBCA010000147.1  738336  0       738336  +       chm13#1#chr22 51324926        5299094 6037430 245     738336  23      id:f:99.4899    kc:f:0.057824

-For which there is not enough information to determine which is the best chromosome to map against (acrocentric chromosomes are hard).
+For which there is not enough information to determine which is the best chromosome to map against (_acrocentric chromosomes are hard!_).
-For these case, we just randomly take one result.
+For these case, we just randomly take one result (_we are working on implementing the random sampling directly in `wfmash`_, to make user life easier).

     DIR_BASE=~/human_pangenome_graphs
     ls $DIR_BASE/assemblies/*.f1_assembly_v2_genbank.fa | while read FASTA; do